 ENVIRONMENT: strategic issues that need greater emphasis in the assessment, response and plan.
-ENVIRONMENT: potential practical responses by the PSB and partners emphasis in the assessment, response and plan.
-Care will need to be taken that the following strategic issues are emphasised and not lost throughout plan preparation: Huge public land ownership is a major asset and opportunity for collective action from the public sector.
+ENVIRONMENT: potential practical responses by the PSB and partners Care will need to be taken that the following strategic issues are emphasised and not lost throughout plan preparation: Huge public land ownership is a major asset and opportunity for collective action from the public sector.
 Use of land and built environment as a catalyst for improving physical and mental well-being through: Skills development Combating isolation Social bonding in community Community capacity to develop and lead Culture arts and language to describe relationship to environment Climate change resilience as a key determinant of well-being, access to services, inward investment, public sector finance, community resilience - cuts across WBA - not just in environment.
 Opportunities for environmental projects for up-skilling communities and individuals and funding - encouraging local stewardship.
 Alternative and meantime land use of sites in public ownership -e.g. wildlife, renewables, food, leisure, culture, conservation skills.
-Role of volunteers and community groups to support confidentials public ownership -e.g. wildlife, renewables, food, leisure, culture, conservation skills.
-Park via landscape, economy, tourism, health work.
-Role of environment in attracting/deterring inward investment - attractiveness as a place to live and work - Cwm Taf's environmental 'offer'.
+Role of volunteers and community groups to develop skills and invest in environmental capital.
+Stronger links with Brecon Beacons National Park via landscape, economy, tourism, health work.
+Role of environment in attracting/deterring Attendees saw the following as opportunities for the PSB to action through the partnership itself and individual organisations: Increase access to information of what is around - e.g. use of apps Geocache, PROW, Forest Schools Active travel activity should link to community facilities, employment, and leisure and wildlife interest - correlate and map this.
+Increase accessibility to publically owned land.
+Statutory landowners to support communities to engage in local environment.
+Involve communities, sustainable land management, and information from PSB - sharing info and co-ordinate approach.
+New dialogue with communities - promotion - the countryside is theirs to use - and a community pride - challenge pervasive culture "there is nothing for kids to do" - curriculum changes.
+Need to build leadership and skills among decision makers to recognise and understand the links and between environmental and other aspects of wellbeing and create and support connections inward investment - attractiveness as a place to live and work - Cwm Taf's environmental 'offer'.
 ENVIRONMENT: specific issues for the Assessment 'Briefing' paper.
 ENVIRONMENT: opportunities and challenges to inform response.
 Attendees felt that the following issues needed further data/information/acknowledgement in addition to the above: Needs more urban focus Needs a greater focus on housing Link should be made between environment, economy and public transport, active travel Role of leisure and recreation in the environment Crime and perception of place (wildfires - dangers through apps) Role of private sector as environmental stewards, and their impact on environmental quality.
 Attendees identified the following issues which may need to be explored more fully in the response analysis: Each community's and individual's relationship with and view of the environment will be different and diverse in different areas of Cwm Taf.
 This will be dependent on the landscape, environmental assets, and social economic conditions.
 Interventions should recognise this diversity.
 Cultural change (digitisation) has resulted in reduced outdoor use.
 Entry level activity for people's engagement with the outdoors.
 Children and wild play - co-ordinated approach parents, children, schools, youth groups.
 Early year's intervention to connect with the outdoors.
 Perception of environment: safety barrier.
 Green tech focus -need to develop skills on this